pfliegster/neopixel-enclosures/README.md

-screw_type = "flat";    // set enclosure screw type to "none", "rounded" or "flat" flush_case = true;      // Used to modify back enclosure piece to be flush with the top around the perimeter front_alpha = 0.5;      // Set Alpha channel for color rendering of front enclosure part, aid in visualization include_screws = true;  // include M3 screws for assembly visualization? include_nuts = true;    // include M3 nuts for assembly visualization?
+screw_type = "flat";    // set enclosure screw type to "none", "rounded" or "flat" flush_case = true;      // Used to modify back enclosure piece to be flush with the top around the perimeter front_alpha = 0.5;      // Set Alpha channel for color rendering of front enclosure part, aid in visualization back_alpha = 1.0;       // Set Alpha channel for color rendering of back enclosure part, aid in visualization case_screw_length = 10; // length of the physical mounting screws include_screws = true;  // include M3 screws for assembly visualization? include_nuts = true;    // include M3 nuts for assembly visualization? case_thickness = 10.25; // Overall Enclosure thickness (front and back parts assembled) case_screw_separation = 60.0;     // Center-to-Center distance of the two case mounting screws add_back_mounting_screws = false; // Add Mounting screws to back enclosure part
 ```
 Note that changes to these settings only affect how the assembly view works and does not affect how an individual part is actually implemented or printed (and vice versa).
 Please make those changes directly on the front and back enclosure parts as described previously as necessary for your application.

-One other feature is the use of an **alpha** setting for the rendered color of the front enclosure part.
+One other feature is the use of an **alpha** setting for the rendered color of the front and back enclosure parts.
 This allows for easier visualization of the assembly, specifically how the front part aligns with the back part and the installed NeoPixel Stick PWB.
 The default value is `front_alpha = 0.5`, but you can change this to anything between 0.0 (full transparency) to 1.0 (opaque).

 <img src="assets/neopixel_stick_8_screwin_assembly_transparent.png" width="500px">

 Finally - there is a fun, multi-stage animation of the assembly (**animate/neopixel_x8_stick_assy_animate.scad**) which can also be used for fit-checking and visualization of product assembly.
 It uses the same approach for settings and part visibility using special variables as the top-level assembly design file described above.
-In order to see the animation in action, you must first enable it using the OpenSCAD **View -> Animate** menu item, and then in the animation window pane, you should set the **FPS** (frames per second) and **Steps** to some reasonable values (like FPS = 10; Steps = 200).
+In order to see the animation in action, you must first enable it using the OpenSCAD **View -> Animate** menu item, and then in the animation window pane you should set the **FPS** (frames per second) and **Steps** to some reasonable values (like FPS = 10; Steps = 200).
 Have fun!

 ## Utility Modules
 In order to help visualize and design the enclosure model parts described above, I created a few utility modules in OpenSCAD as well.
 These include 3D models of the Adafruit NeoPixel Stick (**neopixel_x8_stick_pwb.scad**) and a parameterizable Wiring Harness(**neopixel_wiring_harness.scad**), each described below.
 These design files are not intended to be printed, but rather for fit-check or visualization such as in the top-level assembly design or animation files described above.